Or How to Save Time on Preparing for Classes

 We already talked about good tools prepare visual aids.
 Here are some more free programs to check out:

-- Freemake Video Converter – a free video converter to prepare files for any gadget or device (e.g. projector, student tablets, mobiles, etc.), burn DVDs and Blu-rays, create slideshows and audio visualizations, edit video quickly, upload to YouTube, etc.
+- Freemake Video Converter – a free video converter to prepare files for any gadget or device (e.g. projector, student tablets, mobiles, etc.) create slideshows and audio visualizations, edit video quickly, upload to YouTube, etc. It functions also as DVD Ripper that burns DVDs and Blu-rays, rips DVDs on Windows.

 - Skype is a famous instant messenger to chat with your students and colleagues, exchange files, and make video calls.